p292/NACKered/README.md

 This project is licensed under the BSD-3-Clause License, see license.md for more info.

 ## Acknowledgments
-Alva Lease 'Skip' Duckwall IV
+* Alva Lease 'Skip' Duckwall IV
-KPMG Cyber Defennce Services 2013-Present
+* KPMG Cyber Defence Services 2013-Present
-Justin M
+* Justin M